febinreju/Real-Estate-Price-Prediction/README.md

 - Number of bedrooms and bathrooms
 - Square footage
 - Proximity to amenities (schools, parks, public transport, etc.)
+- Dataset used for this project : https://statso.io/real-estate-prediction-case-study/

 ## Technologies Used
 - **Python**: Main programming language